Sweet and Spicy Beef jerky Recipe: How-to Guide (with Pictures!)

 • Eye of round

-• If the former – with a bit of tug – slice with the grain.
+• If you like jerky with a tug – slice with the grain.

-• If the latter – softer/tender – slice against the grain.
+• If you like soft/tender jerky – slice against the grain.

 example of slicing brisket flat against the grain for jerky